Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

+The anisotropy maps of $T_2$ for the various models are shown in Fig.~2.
+There is some redundancy in the maps since they are symmetric under the transformation $\theta \to \pi - \theta$ and $\phi \to \pi + \phi$, stemming from $T_2 (\mathbf{B}_0) = T_2 (-\mathbf{B}_0)$.
+This same redundancy also arises in the anisotropy maps of $T_1$ in Fig.~3.
 We have chosen to show the full angular ranges since in some instances the topology of the function is clearer this way.
-The number of maxima ($N_{max}$), minima ($N_{min}$), and saddle points ($N_s$) in each map are shown in Table \ref{morse}.
-When the dephasing and relaxation times in the maps are continuous functions without higher-order critical points, Morse theory can be applied.
+The number of maxima ($N_{max}$), minima ($N_{min}$), and saddle points ($N_s$) in each map are shown in Table I. When the dephasing and relaxation times in the maps are continuous functions without higher-order critical points, Morse theory can be applied.
 In particular for such functions on a 2D sphere (genus zero), they follow the relation: $N_{max} + N_{min} = N_s + 2$.
-Table 1 shows how the topology of the function can change when parameters affecting the noise are varied.
-For the maps of Fig. \ref{T2n}(e) and (f), the theory cannot be applied because the ridges in the maps correspond to a line of higher-order critical points.
+Table I shows how the topology of the function can change when parameters affecting the noise are varied.
+For the maps of 2(e) and 2(f), Morse theory cannot be applied because the ridges in the maps correspond to a line of higher-order critical points.

+The background $T_2^{hyper} = 2.01\,\upmu$s sets an upper bound on the plotted values in Fig.~2.
+The white regions in Fig.~2(a) and Fig.~2(d) represent angular regions where the charge noise contribution is negligible and this upper bound is reached.

-Fig.~\ref{T2n}(a) shows the results for the UD model and Fig.~\ref{T2n}(b) for the UT model.
+Fig.~2(a) shows the results for the UD model and Fig.~2(b) for the UT model.
 The horizontal (vertical) axis denotes polar (azimuthal) angle with respect to the device's $z$-direction.
 The key feature of these two models is that anisotropy of $T_2$ results only from the magnetic field gradients.
-The patterns are not too dissimilar, with the ratio between maximum and minimum values being both around $2$.
-The main difference between the UD and UT models is that the peaks and valleys are broader in the UD model.
+The patterns are not too dissimilar, with the ratio between maximum and minimum values being around 3 for the UD model and 2 for the UT model.
+The main difference between the UD and UT models is that the peaks and valleys are broader in the UT model.
 In the UD model, the dipoles are oriented randomly, while in the UT model they are in the $z$-direction.
 The differences in the anisotropy maps between UD and UT can be traced back to the different behavior of electric field lines from these two different types of sources.
+However, this does not manifest itself in a simple way because of the complexity of the gradient tensors that mediate the electric noise.
+Because of that, it is difficult to develop much physical intuition about the distinction between UD and UT charge noise sources from inspection of the anisotropy maps, and it appears that a full calculation is necessary to test the differences between the two noise models.